danielabar/meblog/src/markdown/heroku_pg_pull_and_docker.md

 ```

 Now you can connect to your newly created local database `my_prod_copy`.
 Note that the `pg:pull` command will not copy the production user/role, so you'll have to connect with your `POSTGRES_USER/POSTGRES_PASSWORD` credentials.

+## Related Content

+The following includes Amazon affiliate links:

+Looking to level up on Rails 6?
+You might like this book: [Agile Web Development with Rails 6](https://amzn.to/3wS8GNA).

+Working on a large legacy code base?
+This book [Working Effectively with Legacy Code](https://amzn.to/3accwHF) is a must read.